Logo

 Imaging studies like CT scan, MRI, and endoscopic ultrasound are commonly used to evaluate the body of the pancreas.
 Laboratory tests including amylase, lipase, and glucose levels help assess pancreatic function.

 Did you know?
-The appendix is believed to play a role in storing beneficial bacteria for the digestive system.
+The appendix, once thought to be useless, may play a role in storing beneficial gut bacteria for digestion.